mrdougwright/rubykin.github.io/numbers.md

 layout: default
 title: Numbers
 weight: 2
+description: Numbers in programming work much like they do in math.
+You can add, subtract, multiply, divide and more...
 ---

 Numbers!
 Yay, Math is fun.

 Remember math?
 So does Ruby.
 Ruby uses the same adding, subtracting, multiplication and division that you do.

 ```ruby
 2 + 2 = 4